ianw89/cgm-brush/README.md

 ## Installation Instructions
 CGMbrush is not yet available as a public package.
 For now, you can clone this repository and follow the developer instructions below.

+When publically available, you may run the following to install cgmbrush:
+$ pip install cgmbrush

 ## Developer Instructions
 If you are forking this repo and intend on workign directly with its sources, the following workflow is recommended (assumes linux or macintosh):